 The professionals and semi-professionals who will be largely responsible for the shape of the world in the next few decades include those now in higher education.
 The power they will exercise makes an exciting prospect and presents a sobering responsibility.
 The easy problems are usually solved first and are now a part of history.
 Many difficult problems remain.
-The need for talented and highly trained people is obvious; one will be embarking on a lifetime of challenge if he or she decides to prepare for a career in engineering, engineering technology or architecture at Oklahoma State University.
+The need for talented and highly trained people is obvious; one will be embarking on a lifetime of challenge if he or she decides to prepare for a career in engineering, engineering technology or architecture at Oklahoma State University

-The College of Engineering, Architecture and Technology (CEAT) offers a complete spectrum of educational opportunities designed to give graduates the capability and the flexibility to meet the ever-changing requirements of society-a society heavily committed to technological innovation.
+The College of Engineering, Architecture and Technology (CEAT) offers a complete spectrum of educational opportunities designed to give graduates the capability and the flexibility to meet the ever-changing requirements of societya society heavily committed to technological innovation.
 To be prepared to make continuing contributions, engineers, architects and technologists must have at their command not only the modern tools and processes of industry, but a firm and rigorous education in mathematics, the physical sciences, analysis and design.
 In order that those contributions be sensitive to genuine human needs, the engineer, architect or technologist must also be schooled in the social sciences and humanities that provide the understanding of non-technical factors that must shape technological innovation and implementation.
 The study of social sciences and humanities also helps prepare the graduate to be an effective contributor within human organizations.
 With this firm foundation and a commitment to lifelong learning, graduates make contributions to society throughout their professional careers.

-The curricula in each of the programs seek to provide the optimum combination of breadth in the enduring fundamentals that undergird technologically based society, and specialization in the branch or discipline in order to equip the student to contribute to solutions at the cutting edge of the science or technology involved.
+The curricula in each of the programs seek to provide the optimum combination of breadth in the enduring fundamentals that undergird technologically based society, and specialization in a discipline.
+Each curriculum also sensitizes the student to ethical, social, cultural and global issues in order to equip the student to contribute to solutions at the cutting edge of technology.
 Curricula are continuously evolving to include current applications of the principles.
-With such a bridge between theory and practice, the educational experience should support one's following diverse interests and opportunities throughout the productive years of his or her life span.
+With the combination of theory, practice and sensitivity to the educational experience should support one's following diverse interests and opportunities throughout the productive years of his or her life span.